Magnetic Molecular Energizer (MME)

 Risks to the patient

-This may be the best feature of MME - even though the disease states that we treat may be advanced, the risks associated with MME are negligible.
-MRI (Magnetic Resonance Imaging), a non-invasive imaging procedure, involves the application of a much stronger magnetic field, and has an excellent safety record.
-Having said that MME is safe, we also have to say that MME would be unsafe in individuals who bear implanted devices with moving electrical parts (pacemaker, defibrillator, or cochlear ear implant).
+As MME is not FDA approved, we are not permitted to state that MME therapy is either effective or safe.
+However, we have not observed side-effects, related to MME, in the patients who we have treated, and the published literature does not describe adverse effects of static magnetic field therapy in humans.
+In many conditions we combine metal detoxification therapy with MME, and with this combination therapy patients may experience malaise, fatigue, and muscle pain, which we feel relates to egress of toxins (often termed a "detox" or "Herxheimer" reaction).
+These symptoms resolve with discontinuation of the metal binder (or often with a decrease in dose).
+Patient selection is important, in that MME would not be safe in individuals who bear implanted devices with moving electrical parts (pacemaker, defibrillator, or cochlear ear implant).
 Other physician implanted metals are by law non-magnetic, and do not pose a safety risk (metal staples, vascular stents, artificial joints).
 Non-medical metal bodies could be magnetic, and thus "pulled on" by the MME-induced magnetic field (shrapnel near a vital organ or foreign body in the eye).
 If concern exists, a plain X-ray can be done to clear you for MME.
-The real risk to the patient undergoing MME is the potential to spend a good deal of time and money on MME and then not get the desired result.
+There is a risk that you will spend a good deal of time and money on MME and then not get the desired result.
 Remember, as we do, that MME is an experimental therapy, and at this point no one can guarantee you a good result (just as I cannot guarantee that you could not have a complication from a heart catheterization, or that a specific drug will work, or that all you bypass grafts will stay open following bypass surgery, etc.).

 Regulatory Status